auth0/docs/articles/native-platforms/ios-swift/01-login.md

 ### Optional: Log In with Social Connections

-In order to have a simple login mechanism through social connections, all you have to do is enable them in your account's [dashboard](${uiURL}/#/connections/social).
+In order to have a simple login mechanism through social connections, all you have to do is enable them in your account's [connections dashboard](${uiURL}/#/connections/social).
 Every social connection you switch on there, will appear in the Login screen of your app.
 That's pretty much it!